uww-osterz-classes/compsci424p3-java-willanthoney/README.md

 You may use any standard Java class or feature that is supported in Java 17.

-If you are encountering problems, please [email me](osterz@uww.edu) with a description of what's happening.
+If you encounter problems, please [email me](osterz@uww.edu) with a description of what's happening.
 I will look at your repository on GitHub to try to help you debug.

 ## Advice for Java programmers